Portia

 Character Profile – At a Glance

-• Role: Wife of Brutus, daughter of Cato the Younger, and the play's most articulate test of whether a Roman wife can be admitted to her husband's political life.
+• Role: Wife of Brutus and daughter of Cato the Younger – the play's sharpest test of whether a Roman wife can share her husband's political life.

-• The Core Conflict: A woman who knows her husband is hiding something, who has the lineage and the intelligence to demand inclusion, and who must — in a marriage that runs on Roman ideals of male political secrecy — invent a way to prove her constancy worthy of trust.
+• The Core Conflict: She knows Brutus is hiding something and has the standing to demand inclusion.
+In a marriage built on Roman rules of male secrecy, she must find a way to prove her constancy worthy of trust.

-• Key Actions: Confronts Brutus in 2.1 about his sleepless night and unshared thoughts; reveals her self-inflicted thigh wound as proof of constancy; sends Lucius to the Senate in 2.4, betraying her anxiety in soliloquy; her death by swallowing fire is reported by Brutus in 4.3.
+• Key Actions: Confronts Brutus in A2S1 about his sleepless night and unshared thoughts; reveals her self-inflicted thigh wound as proof of constancy; sends Lucius to the Senate in A2S4, betraying her anxiety in soliloquy; her death by swallowing fire is reported by Brutus in A4S3.

 • Famous Quote: